FilipMasar/cryptocurrency/README.md

 ./crypto.sh [OPTIONS]

 ### OPTIONS
-* -a __list__ . add __list__ of currencies into your favourite
-* -r __list__ . remove __list__ of currencies from your favourite
-* -c __currency__ . convert results to __currency__

-__list__ is list of cryptocurrencies separated by comma.
-It has to be lowercase and spaces has to be replaced by dash.
-E.g. ethereum,bitcoin-cash

-OPTIONS:

     -a list
+        optional
-        add list of currencies into your favourite.
-List of cryptocurrencies has to be separated by comma.
-It has to be lowercase and spaces has to be replaced by dash.
-E.g. ethereum,bitcoin-cash
+        add list of currencies into your favourite list of cryptocurrencies has to be separated by comma it has to be lowercase and spaces has to be replaced by dash
+        Example: -a ethereum,bitcoin-cash

     -r list
+        optional
-        remove list of currencies from your favourite List of cryptocurrencies has to be separated by comma.
-It has to be lowercase and spaces has to be replaced by dash.
-E.g. ethereum,bitcoin-cash
+        remove list of currencies from your favourite list of cryptocurrencies has to be separated by comma it has to be lowercase and spaces has to be replaced by dash
+        Example: -a cardano,bitcoin-cash,ripple

     -c currency
-        determines, what the mail notification will contain
-        format: -mc options
-        where options are either "diff" or "time" or both separated by comma (without space!)
-        diff - the mail will contain diff of change time - the mail will contain time of detecti
+        optional.
+By defaul set to USD
+        calculate market quotes in specified currency
+        Example: -c EUR

     -s column
-        ashojas
-        aoskaoksa
+        optional.
+By defaul set to PRICE
+        sort data by column.
+        Supported column - PRICE, HOUR, DAY, WEEK

+# AHOJ